-Hey, Tatooine has sand, and Jawas work the junk market!
-Alas, that’s about where the similarities end.
-Whereas Rey led an isolated, lonely existence, the Jawas were part of an active ecosystem of trading and swapping.
+Hey, Jawas work the junk market.
+And whereas Rey led an isolated, lonely existence, the Jawas were part of an active ecosystem of trading and swapping.
 So let’s explore that for a bit.

 Jawas dealing in second-hand items is more social and networked than that of an eBay seller.
 It’s more like a picker and the flea market.
 And, let’s be honest, every thing us Americans know about picking, we learned from the television show American Pickers on the History Channel.